rsksmart/rif-identity-docs/ssi/specs/did-auth.markdown

 ##### Body

-It must be placed in the body of the request as a `refresh-token` field.
+It must be placed in the body of the request as a `refreshToken` field.

 For example: